gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 development-time only annotation and not something used in production.
 We strongly recommend that Managers, like Locators, be standalone, independent and dedicated processes in the cluster.</p>

-For more details about [vmware-gemfire-short-name] management and monitoring, see [Managing [vmware-gemfire-short-name]](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-book_intro.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire management and monitoring, see [Managing GemFire](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-book_intro.html) in the GemFire product documentation.

 ### <a id="configuring-the-embedded-http-server"></a>Configuring the Embedded HTTP Server

-[vmware-gemfire-short-name] is also capable of running an embedded HTTP server.
+GemFire is also capable of running an embedded HTTP server.
 The current implementation is backed by [Eclipse Jetty](https://www.eclipse.org/jetty/).

-The embedded HTTP server is used to host [vmware-gemfire-short-name]'s Management (Admin) REST API (not a publicly advertised API), the [Developer REST API](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/rest_apps-book_intro.html), and the [Pulse Monitoring Web Application](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-pulse-pulse-overview.html).
+The embedded HTTP server is used to host GemFire's Management (Admin) REST API (not a publicly advertised API), the [Developer REST API](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/rest_apps-book_intro.html), and the [Pulse Monitoring Web Application](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-pulse-pulse-overview.html).

-However, to use any of these [vmware-gemfire-short-name]-provided web applications, you must have a full installation of [vmware-gemfire-short-name] installed on your system, and you must set the `GEODE_HOME` environment variable to your installation directory.
+However, to use any of these GemFire-provided web applications, you must have a full installation of GemFire installed on your system, and you must set the `GEODE_HOME` environment variable to your installation directory.